 Draft EIS: Comments Due April 18, 2022

 Regarding the flows rates from the existing JC Boyle Powerhouse, the Bureau of Reclamation dictates the flows and PacifiCorp operates the actual release of water.
 The flows are based on storm events, time of year, and power generation.
-JC Boyle dam operations are anticipated to be unchanged until 1/1/2024, when drawdown starts.
+JC Boyle dam operations are anticipated to be unchanged until 1/1/2024, when full reservoir drawdown starts.

 A Sample of American Whitewater Filings